jodosha/website/_posts/2014-03-23-introducing-lotus-view.md

 ## Other features

-Lotus::View supports layouts, partials and has lightweight presenters.
+Lotus::View supports countless rendering engines, layouts, partials and it has lightweight presenters.
 They are explained in detail in the [README](https://github.com/lotus/view#lotusview) and the [API documentation](http://rdoc.info/gems/lotus-view).

 ## Roadmap